-2. Customer service – When is the last time you visited or called your top clients?
-Start a conversation, not a sales pitch, and you will be surprised what you can learn.
+2. Customer service – When was the last time you visited or called your top clients?
+Start a conversation, not a sales pitch, and you will be surprised by what you can learn.
 Clients can reveal everything from a service they need (and you could provide) to how your competitors could be going after your clients.

 3. Learn a skill – You can’t build a website in just one rainy day, but you can update your site and social media for your business in a day.
 Make it easy for customers to see photos of your work, learn why they should hire you, and ultimately call you.

 4. Teach a skill – Your crew runs hard in season and taking the time to explain how you want a certain task completed doesn’t always happen.
-Perhaps it’s loading lawn mowers on a trailer to prevent damage, daily maintenance expectations or company policy.
+Perhaps it’s loading lawnmowers on a trailer to prevent damage, daily maintenance expectations, or company policy.
 Bringing a group together to share experiences can uncover everything from safety concerns to business opportunities.